 The Graduate Association of School Psychology (GASP) at Illinois State was established to provide a forum to discuss issues pertaining to the Graduate Programs in School Psychology, advance professional ethics and skills, share knowledge and support among school psychology trainees, and allow for socialization opportunities for trainees.
 Doctoral and specialist trainees are members of this organization.
 Each year, GASP members participate in the doctoral and specialist applicants' interview days during the spring semester, the orientation program for new trainees, and school psychology awareness activities on campus for undergraduate students and high school students in the community, and continuing professional development workshops.
-Trainees are also encouraged to join national and state school psychology association's website.
+Trainees are also encouraged to join national and state school psychology associations.
+For information about national and state associations, see the association's website.

-National:
+National: State:

-American Psychological Association-Student Affiliate National Association of School Psychologists State: Illinois School Psychologists Association Illinois Psychological Association
+American Psychological Association-Student Affiliate National Association of School Psychologists

+Illinois School Psychologists Association Illinois Psychological Association